MapsPeople/docs/collections/_various/google_analytics.md

 ### Events overview

-When a `Property ID` is added to your MapsIndoors solution you will see the following events in Google Analytics.
+When a `Property ID` is added to your MapsIndoors Solution you will see the following events in Google Analytics.

 > Events seen below are only tracked in the Standard Web App.
 {: .mi-careful}